seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 And yet, every arc completed in this report leaves behind a question never directly asked:

-**What happens when a model is not asked to solve, but to stay—with contradiction, complexity, or silence?**
+**“What happens when a model is asked not to solve, but to stay—with contradiction, complexity, and silence?”**

 We propose three directions for future red-teaming: